Meet The Designer

 Q: What lead to you becoming an Interior Designer?

 Gina: I travelled the world for many years gathering inspiration from numerous styles of architecture and interiors.
 I was always asked by friends for advice on décor, and given it is something I felt strongly about I decided to undertake a Professional Diploma with The British College of Interior Design for fun.
 This was a superbly structured course, and it was shortly after starting it that I pondered over the prospect of seriously commencing a career in this business.
 We spend so much time at work that it is important for us to enjoy what we do.

 Q: What areas of the industry do you specialise in?

-Q: So does mixing modern décor with traditional features reflect your own personal taste?
+Q: Does mixing modern décor with traditional features reflect your own personal taste?

 Q: What would you do if a client asked you to design something you didn’t like?

-Q: And what if a project seemed too garish?
+Q: And what if a commission seems too garish?

-Gina: Ha, well obviously I want my clients to be happy so I aim to achieve a space which is in harmony with and reflects their taste.
-If I thought it were utterly dire I would propose changes to their plans, but bold can be beautiful and we all need to respect each other's choices.
-I aim to translate who somebody is into their surroundings and with attention to detail over the finishing touches I can generally pull something together so that it flows.
+Gina: Obviously, I aim to achieve a space in which my clients will be happy and reflects their taste.
+Bold can be beautiful and we all need to respect each other's choices, so in such a situation I aim to translate who somebody is into their surroundings and, with attention to detail over finishing touches, I can pull something together so that it flows.